lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

 Two models for OT based ROM patch deployment are envisioned:

-- **Factory patching** - here the ROM patches are programmed into the eFuses in the factory.
+- **Factory patching:** Here, the ROM patches are programmed into the eFuses in the factory.
   This may be to accommodate post-silicon bug fixes without needing a new step of the silicon.
   Performed through the secure manufacturing flow.
-- **In-field patching** - The capability may be used to recover parts in the field but that requires an ability to burn eFuses in the field.
+- **In-field patching:** This capability may be used to recover parts in the field but that requires an ability to burn eFuses in the field.

 Note that patch structure for both deployment models is the same.
-An infield patch can be viewed as a new revision of the OTP patch.
+An in-field patch can be viewed as a new revision of the OTP patch.
 The patch in eFuses will be signed using an appropriate PK signing algorithm

 ### Programming method:

 - If prior to the PROD lifecycle stage: Using the manufacturing efuse programming interface.
 - In PROD lifecycle stage: Secure, verified patch update programming managed by secure application running on OT Ibex core (e.g. update patch revision in factory after provisioning, backup in-field patching mechanism).

 The factory provisioning model is expected to be the mainstream deployment model that covers bugs found throughout the product development lifecycle until product deployment phase.
 The in-field patching capability is primarily a backup mechanism used only in very rare cases to patch a critical ROM bug escape in the field, especially some hard to catch security or functional bugs.